thuml/AutoTimes/README.md

 ## Parameter Efficiency

-Despite LLM having a substantial amount of parameters, AutoTimes requires only minimal parameters for training, acomplished by a single pair of MLPs for time series tokenization as the LLM plugin.
+Despite LLM having a substantial amount of parameters, AutoTimes requires only minimal parameters for training, acomplished by a single pair of MLPs for time series tokenization as the plugin of LLMs.

 <p align="center">
 <img src="./figures/param.png" alt="" height = "150" align=center />